Ramadan 2026 in Dubai: Things to do, events, etiquette and more!

 VISIT THE THEME PARKS

-Dubai Parks and Resorts also offers a “Two Parks Pass” with full-day access at MOTIONGATE Dubai, Legoland Dubai or Legoland Water Park for AED 295 per person.
+Dubai Parks and Resorts also offers a “Two Parks Pass” with full-day access at MOTIONGATE Dubai, Legoland Dubai or Legoland Water.
 These are fantastic fun offers, particularly for UAE residents.
 Check out their official website for more details.

 - Location: Sheikh Zayed Road